RohanAmbhore/collection/README.md

+### 2017-12-22
+- [Funding Yourself As A Free Software Developer](https://tyil.nl/articles/funding-yourself-as-free-software-developer.html) [[Read]](funding_yourself_as_a_free_software_developer_2017_12_22_0_56_16.md)
+ > BountySource Requires 3rd-party Cloudflare-hosted JavaScript sources to function.
+BountySource lets people donate money towards an issue on Github your projects.
+Once an issue gets fixed, you can claim the "bounty" that was on this issue.
+This can also help in making clear which issue you should aim for next, and can increase interest in contributors for your project.
+There’s also BountySource Salt, which is a recurring donation platform.
+Projects or teams can use this to gain monthly income to ...
 ### 2017-12-21
 - [10 weeks of node.js after 10 years of PHP – Unexpected Token – Medium](https://medium.com/unexpected-token/10-weeks-of-node-js-after-10-years-of-php-a352042c0c11) [[Read]](10_weeks_of_node_js_after_10_years_of_php_2017_12_21_9_30_53.md)
  > <img>illustration by Adrien Griveau10 weeks of node.js after 10 years of PHPA couple of months ago I started a new startup project at eFounders startup studio.
 I had been developing web applications using PHP for 10 years.
 I felt it was finally time to change my habits and to choose a more modern approach for developing them.
 I ditched PHP and started playing wi...